Registered Migration Agent Number: 0321177.Member of The Migration Institute of Australia: 1923. ABN :13 349 975 147 |

 the work you want to do or your participation in the event is short term and non-ongoing (usually less than six weeks)

 You usually cannot work in the entertainment industry on this visa.
 The section 'Working in the entertainment industry' has more information.
+Your work or activity cannot have an adverse impact on the employment, training opportunities or conditions of employment in Australia.

 leads to finishing a primary or secondary education program